overextended/overextended.github.io/docs/ox_inventory/config.md

 # Enable control action when inventory is open
 setr inventory:enablekeys [249]

+# Show a list of all nearby players when giving items
+setr inventory:giveplayerlist true

 # Jobs with access to police armoury, evidence lockers, etc
 setr inventory:police ["police", "sheriff"]